Fxkra28/computernetworks-practicum-module1-2024/README.md

 - Explanation

-  From the previous section, we can detect the file names
+  From the previous section, we can detect the file names.

 - Output result